-Review of the College and Research Institutes Research Integrity processes shall take place annually and will be reported through the Research and Knowledge Transfer Committee.
-The Governance, Information and Legal Office shall have sight of the annual reviews and on behalf of the Council of the University assure itself of compliance, providing feedback to Senate, and through the Research and Knowledge Transfer Committee, the College and Institute research committees.
-The Governance, Information and Legal Office will report on compliance to Executive Board and to Council in Council a short annual statement relating to progress in research integrity.
+Research Integrity Review takes place annually using the format detailed in our code and is reported through the Research and Knowledge Transfer Committee.
+The University Research Ethics Committee also makes an annual report directly to Council.The Governance, Information and Legal Office, on behalf of the Council of the University, assures itself of compliance in research integrity, providing feedback to Senate, Executive Board and to Council in a short annual statement relating to progress in research integrity.

 Annual statement on Research Misconduct 2017

 The Research Integrity code requires compliance with a number of established University Policies and Procedures.
 The governance relating to these policies and procedures and their ‘owners’ is not superceded by the code, but compliance with and changes to such policies forms part of the annual monitoring process for the code.